raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 /(?:<(?:ab*c)>)+/
 ```

-As we will see in this essay, the above regex can most certainly be implemented by a finite state automaton, meaning that we can write a finite state automaton that recognizes all the same sentances of symbols that this regex recognizes.
+As we will see in this essay, the above regex can most certainly be implemented by a finite state automaton, meaning that we can write a finite state automaton that recognizes all the same sentences of symbols that this regex recognizes.
 In fact, any regex written with this flavour (characters, wildcards, zero-or more operator, and non-capturing groups) can be implemented with a finite state automaton.

 But what if we want to recognize regexen like this? meaning, we want to write a finite state automation that can recognize regexen of this flavour, not what the regexen recognize?

+---

+### the problem with regexen recognizing themselves

 There is a problem: This flavour of regexen can contain parentheses, and these parentheses have to be balanced.
-Recalling [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we discovered that finite state automata cannot recognize sentances that contain parentheses that must be balanced.
-That requires a pushdoiwn automaton, a state machine that has a stack.
+Recalling [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we discovered that finite state automata cannot recognize sentences that contain parentheses that must be balanced.
+That requires a pushdown automaton, a state machine that has a stack.

 So, every language a regexen of this flavour can recognize, can be recognized with a finite state automaton, and the language of writing this flavour regexen cannot be recognized with a finite state automaton.
 From this we can deduce that no regexen of this flavour can recognize regexen of this flavour.

 Why?
 Consider the proposition that there _is_ a regex of this flavour (characters, wildcards, zero-or-more, and non-capturing groups) that recognizes regexen of this flavour.
-Since any regex of this flavour can be implemented with a finite state automaton, it follows that there is a finite state automaton that recognzies regexen of this flavour.
+Since any regex of this flavour can be implemented with a finite state automaton, it follows that there is a finite state automaton that recognizes regexen of this flavour.

-However, we provied in [A Brutal Look at Balanced Parentheses...][brutal] that no finite state automnaton can recognize languages containing balanced parentheses, so the proposition leads directly to a contradiction.
+However, we provide in [A Brutal Look at Balanced Parentheses...][brutal] that no finite state automaton can recognize languages containing balanced parentheses, so the proposition leads directly to a contradiction.
 Hence, the proposition that there is a regex of this flavour that recognizes regexen of this flavour, is false.

 This leads us to a few questions:

 1. What features must a flavour of regexen have, such that it can recognize itself?
 2. How much power must such a flavour of regexen have?
 We know that if the flavour includes balanced parentheses, it must at least be equivalent to the power of a deterministic pushdown automaton.
 But might it require a non-deterministic pushdown automaton?
 Or a Turing machine?

-These questiohns are deep enough that exploring their answers will prod us to learn a lot more about finite state automata, composition, and building tools for ourselves.
+These questions are deep enough that exploring their answers will prod us to learn a lot more about finite state automata, composition, and building tools for ourselves.

 ---

 ### terminology

 In this essay will will play a little loose with terminology.
-We are concerned with [finite state machines][fsm], also called *finite state automata*.
+We are concerned with [finite state machines][fsa], also called *finite state automata*.
 Finite state automata can do a lot of things.
 They can recognize sentences in a language, which is our interest here.
 Finite state automata that recognize statements in a language are also called _finite state recognizers_.

 Finite state automata can slo do thing that are not of interest to our essay today.
 A finite state recognizer recognizes whether a sentence is a sentence in a language.
 A finite state automaton can also be devised that not only recognizes whether a sentence is in a language, but also recognizes whether it belongs to one or more distinct subsets of statements in a language.
 Such automata are called _classifiers_, and a recognizer is the degenerate case of a classifier that only recognizes one subset.